Rafapeerez/Rafapeerez/README.md

 [![My LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rafael-emilio-pérez-lópez-590725211/)
 [![My Twitter](https://img.shields.io/badge/-TWITTER-0CA0CB?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/rafaapeerez)

 I'm from Córdoba, Spain.
 I'm currently studying Computer Engineering at the [University of Córdoba](http://www.uco.es/).

 I've been collaborating at [@aulasoftwarelibre](https://github.com/aulasoftwarelibre) since 2021.
+In 2022(https://salmorejo.tech/2022/) and 2023(https://salmorejo.tech/2023/) I was part of the organization team of Salmorejo Tech, one of the most important conferences in the technology sector in Cordoba.
+We will have to be attentive to see what the following ones have in store for us...😉🍅
 <br>

 ## 🛠 Technologies, tools and languages